daniel-enqz/ruby-corners-100/README.md

 # Ruby Corners 💯

+`Begin at the beginning,' the King said gravely, `and go on till you come to the end: then stop.'
+–Alice in Wonderland

 The purpose of this repo is to add relevant ruby and ruby on rails tutorials and code snippets.
 In order to understand the corners of both enviorments better and to be able to use them more effectively.